timothyahwang/openvm/docs/specs/ISA.md

 All elements in the field extension can be represented as a vector `[a_0,a_1,a_2,a_3]` which represents the polynomial $a_0 + a_1x + a_2x^2 + a_3x^3$ over `BabyBear`.

-Below, `d,e` may be any valid address space, and `d,e` are both not allowed to be zero.
+Below, `d,e` may be any valid non-zero address space.
 The instructions do block access with block size `4`.

 | Name    | Operands  | Description                                                                                   |
 | ------- | --------- | --------------------------------------------------------------------------------------------- |